 Coursework in ThD degree programs can vary significantly depending on the specialization.
-However, some of the subjects commonly covered in these programs include:
+However, some of the subjects commonly covered include:

 - Ministry to at-risk youth